SiyiP/linked-blog-starter-md/11 HEENT/**PATH HEENT.md

 5. kernicterus - bilirubin. no BBB yet

 ---
+# cerebrovasc dz
+stroke =
+- clogged vessel = ischemic, the maj of them..early asymmetrical changes
+	- 		- blurring of lentiform nucleus, loss of gray white differentiation in the insula = insular ribbon sign + effaceemnt of cortical nulcei.
+	- BEFAST = for the public
+		- balance issues/sudden headache/dizziness
+		- eyes - blurred vision
+		- face droop
+		- arms weakness/numbness
+		- speech abnormalities
+		- time
+		- rupture of vessel
+	-  seen **edema dark gray around the hemorrhage , of a white color = intercerebral hemorrhage. anything light on the Ct scan**
+	- blood in a deeper location = block. + hydrocephalous... note htn = associated bleeds typically in deeper location = thalamus, basal ganglia, pons , cerebellum, due to charcot-couchard aneurysms
+- putaminal hemorrhage, most common

+epidural hemorrhage =d ue to **injury in middle meningeal artery** - rapid expansion \ need surgical treamtent

+TIA = transient ischemic attack - any neuro deficit resolving in 24 hrs without any dmg clinical or radiographic

+edema which ones caused by stroke vasogenic edema -  typically ppl with tumors
+	- inc. vessel permeability and fluid accumulation outside of brain cells leads to this
+	- a type of brain edema resulting from an **accumulation** of **extracellular fluid due to disruption of the blood brain barrier.**
+	- trauma, inflam, tumors
+- cytotoxic edema - <mark style="background: #FFF3A3A6;">caused by stroke!</mark> = **cells no longer hold gradient and bursts and dies off**; failure of ATP-dependent transport of sodium and calcium ions across the cell membrane, causing accumulation of water and swelling

+nonmodifiable RFs of stroke
+- genetics like sickle cell
+- sex. - being in females
+- age higher than 55

+workup
+- we need glucose lab before we give thrombolytics.
+- - **getting a non-contrasted CT head scan bc it's faster.**
+	- **hyperdense sign = unilteral hyperdensity of some proximal vessel which can be seen.... when a thrombosis is present within the lumen... basically this shit is still white even tho we didn't give any contrast**
+	- spot sign - some contrast leaking out, a hemorrhage when seen .... the contrast goes thru vessels and then leaks out in these - huge in hemorrhages, where there's focal extravasation of this inside the hematoma . increases risk of having the hematoma worsen.  = this iis intracranial hemorrhage - angiogram look at it
+- AFter acute phase -<mark style="background: #FFF3A3A6;"> MRI brain img eventually post-thrombolytic administration </mark> and some lab and cardiac testing
+TOAST criteria -
+- large vessel atherosclerosis - blockages happen in large vessels due to atherosclerosis most common, dissections, giant cell arteritis
+- small vessel occlusions - most typcally are **lacunar infarcs deep in the brain**
+	- subcortical - putamen, caudate, thalamus, etc caused by lipohyalinosis -  due to medial hypertrophy + lipid admixed with fibrinoid material most often from long htn
+	- microatheroma blockage

+treat -
+- penumbra - tissue at risk if nothings' done. , area at risk of dying = gray areas. and blue ones = infarc core, dead dtissue we can't do anything about
+- we need to do Ct to find it
+acute treatment - thrombolytics within 4.5 hours
+- we need glucose, tPAs
+- alteplase-> tenecteplase transition happens , no big difference
+- wont give if it's hemorrhagic in nature mechanical thrombectomy - last known normal within 24 hours...
+- this is for big clot regardless.

+---

 # CNS vasc dz
 - high pressure bleeds - arterial, rapidly evolving minutes to hours
 - low pressure bleeds - venous, develop over days to weeks or months